Ali00035sStuff/LiquidBounce-Scripts/README.md

 # LiquidBounce Scripts
-Scripts for LiquidBounce client
+Scripts for the LiquidBounce client.

 Made this because I was bored.

-You can support the repo by starring, and you can add more scripts.
+You can support the repo by starring, and you can add more scripts by creating pull requests.

-All the credits go to their original authors
+All the credits go to their original authors.

 If a script doesn't work, do not create an issue about it as I'm not the owner of the scripts in the repo.

+All of the scripts in this repository are checked and safe.

+The scripts in this repository are compatible with LiquidBounce forks.